Code-Institute-Submissions/cumbrian-kayaking/README3.md

  - To  receive detailed information about prices, availability, deposit  etc.

-UX section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
-These files should themselves either be included as a pdf file in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.
+UX section is also where you would share links to any wireframes, LINK HERE TO WIREFRAMES

-·     Feature 1 - allows users X to achieve Y, by having them fill out Z